jgracin/psxtaxi/README.md

 # Configuration

-If the directory where you run the application (i.e. where you started that java -jar command above) contains a file called psxtaxi.properties, it will be read and used for configuring various application parameters.
+If the directory where you run the application (i.e. where you started that java -jar command above) contains a file called `psxtaxi.properties`, it will be read and used for configuring various application parameters.

-Here's an example of a psxtaxi.properties file content:
+Here's an example of a `psxtaxi.properties` file content:
 ```
 showSpeed=true
 initialWindowWidth=1024